 And why everyone, including the Jedi, had been caught unprepared.

 Now that he could see the trees for the forest, a prison camp lay just ahead, stumps surrounding the area.
 The commandos took his lightsaber and utility belt, and escorted him to the camp at blaster rifle point.
-The camp’s outer walls gave way to a second wall, then opened to a bare field where the prisoners were held.
+The camp’s outer walls gave way to a utilitarian interior, then opened to a bare field where the prisoners were held.

 Qui-Gon found himself as tall as the people inside.
 They were bipedal, their lithe agility making their movements willowy and deceptively fragile, but only the hard looks in their eyes and the sureness of their bearing had Qui-Gon realize that they were a warrior race.

 The gathered heat of the canopy sat oppressively upon the camp, though the prisoners had no reaction to it.
 Naturally.
-Qui-Gon settled in the only area of shade against the far wall and shrugged off his robe.
+Qui-Gon settled in the only area of shade in the corner and shrugged off his robe.
 Yup, a tear, the newest of several accumulated over the decades.
 He’d repair it later.
 Right now, Qui-Gon composed his mind for meditation.

 He didn’t know much about Obi-Wan Kenobi, this being their first mission together, but the young Knight must have survived that crash.
 Qui-Gon refused to believe otherwise.
 The Jedi were not impervious, but it hurt to see young Knights cut down in their prime.

 Qui-Gon’s most pressing issue, now, was escape … though not on his own.
-These warrior people were trained, disciplined and willing to battle for their freedom.
+These warrior people were trained, disciplined and, if prompted, willing to battle for their freedom.
+He had seen it before.
 Since none of the prisoner-warriors had bother to approach Qui-Gon the moment he had entered — in fact, most eyed him disdainfully and kept their distance — the Jedi Master figured the best means to stage a prison break would be to familiarize himself with the leadership and defer to their decisions.
 A stirring in the Force assured him that this was ideal.

-A brown-and-green warrior sat in the center of a circle of five, their heads bent together, a grating language rising and falling around them.
+A warrior, who had arms, legs, and chest stripes in contrasting shades, sat in the center of a circle of five, their heads bent together, a grating language rising and falling around them.
 Qui-Gon automatically assumed the warrior holding everyone’s attention was the leader — their deferential treatment would have been enough to confirm it.

 But just as Qui-Gon made to stand, a faint explosion rocked the canopy and a tree went up in flames.
 He and his fellow prisoners looked up, and then another explosion and another, trees bursting into flames.
 The perimeter alarm buzzed, loud and grating.
 Qui-Gon grinned.

 Trapped on the planet, however, he, Queen Amidala, and her retinue had no chance of rescue now.
 The shelling had stopped, but patrols marched the streets day and night.
-The machinist shop had a cellar where Qui-Gon and the Naboo slept.
+The machinist shop had a cellar where the Naboo and Qui-Gon slept.
 He disguised the door with boxes, a Force-pull easing them into place.
-If a commando broke in — usually to use the fresher — Qui-Gon would implant a Force-suggestion to ignore the boxes, ignore everything, do what you need to do and get out .
+If a commando broke in — usually to use the fresher — Qui-Gon would implant a Force-suggestion to ignore the boxes, ignore everything, do what you need to do and get out.
 As for food, the Thule twins went out at night and returned before daylight.
 Sunrise of the fourth day, however, saw only one twin return.

 Captain Panaka nodded.
 He, too, was down to shirtsleeves, but his bearing was no less a captain.
 “I’ll inform Her Majesty.
 We’ll use the old supply tunnels at the Veterans Memorial.”